jiesutd/YEDDA/README.md

 * Select the text and press the corresponding shortcut (i.e. `a` for label ***"Action"***).
 * Type the code at command line (at the bottom of the interface).
 For example, type `2a3c1a` end with `<Enter>`, it will annotate the following `2` character as type ***'a'(ACTION)***, the following `3` character as type ***'c'(CONT)***, then the following `1` character as  ***'a'(ACTION)***.

 The annotated results will be stored synchronously.
-Annotated file is located at the same directory with origin file with the name of origin name + .ann
+Annotated file is located at the same directory with origin file with the name of ***"origin name + .ann"***

 Other features: